France elects regional leaders, preps for presidential vote

 The regional elections were delayed as the virus surged.

-As infections have ebbed and vaccinations spread, the government recently reopened long-shuttered restaurants, shops and travel possibilities.
-The prime minister scrapped an unpopular and unusually long-lasting curfew starting Sunday.
+As infections have ebbed and vaccinations spread, the French government recently reopened long-shuttered restaurants, shops and travel possibilities.
+The prime minister scrapped an unpopular curfew starting Sunday — just in time for the election.

-Voters Sunday will also be choosing people to run France’s more than 100 “departements,” another layer of the country’s territorial governance system.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.